How can I pay my Rates Bill?

 Rates are a property tax on commercial properties and the income raised goes towards meeting the day-to-day cost of services provided by Wexford County Council each year such as Fire Services, Public Lighting, Libraries, Environmental Protection, Parks and Open Spaces, Community Supports and Initiatives.

 The Rate Charge is calculated by multiplying the “Rateable Valuation” of the property by the “Annual Rate on Valuation”.

 The “Rateable Valuation” of a property is determined independently by the Valuation Office.

 The “Annual Rate on Valuation” is set annually by the Members of Wexford County Council at their Budget meeting.
 The Annual Rate on Valuation for 2018 is €73.67.

 Rates Payable: €50.00 x €73.67 = €3,683.50

 Who pays Rates?

-- If the property is vacant at the Date of Making the Rate, the owner of the property is liable.
+• The entire property is vacant at the Date of Making the Rate.

 • He/She is bona fide unable to secure a suitable tenant at a reasonable rent or is carrying out repairs/alterations to the premises.